501 Visa Cancellation – Criminal Record & Character Test

 When s501 Visa Cancellation Kicks In

 Once the total of all of your criminal convictions equals or exceeds 12 months, this triggers the power under section 501 for the Minister to cancel your visa.
-Its just a matter of time that you’ll be served with a notice asking you why your visa should not be cancelled.
+It is just a matter of time that you’ll be served with a notice asking you why your visa should not be cancelled.

 I can help with submissions as to why a visa that has been cancelled by a delegate of the Minister should be revoked.

-Urgent revocation submissions are possible if the Minister has not acted personally to cancel the visa.
+Urgent revocation submissions are possible if the Minister has not acted personally to cancel the visa

-If revocation of a visa cancellation is not allowed (eg. if the Minister decides to exercise the section 501 visa cancellation power personally) then it may be possible to make an application to the Federal Court of Australia to have the decision quashed for being legally unreasonable.
+If the revocation of a visa cancellation is not allowed (eg. if the Minister decides to exercise the section 501 visa cancellation power personally) then it may be possible to make an application to the Federal Court of Australia to have the decision quashed for being legally unreasonable.

 Only legally unreasonable decisions of the Minister will be struck down by the courts…And the courts have had a lot of opportunities recently to explore what is “within” the Minister’s power and “outside” his power.